CAST-genomics/haptools/docs/commands/transform.rst

 The ``transform`` command takes as input a set of genotypes in VCF and a list of haplotypes (specified as a :doc:`.hap file </formats/haplotypes>`) and outputs a set of haplotype "genotypes" in VCF.

 You may also specify genotypes in PLIN2 PGEN format.
-See the documentation for the :class:`GenotypesPLINK` class in :ref:`the API docs <api-data-genotypesplink>` for more information.
+See the documentation for genotypes in :ref:`the format docs <formats-genotypesplink>` for more information.

 Usage
 ~~~~~